radreports/ptl-oar-segmentation/README.md

 #### Update: 19/07/2022

-self.CalcEvaluationMetric(outs, targets, batch_idx) was added to SegmentationModule in modules_vector.py, the goal of this function is to record the evaluation metrics for each test set patient and save to a global csv from which the final mean evaluation metric will be calculated.
-Our test set like the dataset will have variable ground truth labels for each patient.
-To ensure you have an example of what the LHS of this equation will look like, please see added notebook that makes use of data extracted from the original study.
+self.CalcEvaluationMetric(outs, targets, batch_idx) has been added to SegmentationModule in modules_vector.py.
+The goal of this function is to record the evaluation metrics for each patient in the test set into a global csv.
+This will be used to calculate the final mean evaluation metric.
+To better understand the equation, please check the added notebook that makes use of data extracted from the original study.

-Some things you should note to make your life and the life of the evaluators easier.
+Below are some suggestions, which would be useful to keep the evaluation process efficient.

-1. Please template and package your model **using the boilerplate provided to ensure your model can be run out of the box without issues.**
+1. Please create a template of your model and package it **using the boilerplate provided to ensure that we can run your model without issues.**
-2. self.CalcEvaluationMetric used in test_step() module requires outputs to be **both softmaxed AND argmaxed before evaluation can occur**.
+2. self.CalcEvaluationMetric used in test_step() module requires outputs to be **both softmaxed AND argmaxed prior to the evaluation process**.
 Outputs should be in the format of **BxCxZxWxH**.
 3. For results to be clinically acceptable, model has to be applied to the ** entire depth/width/height of the patient**.
-In order to do this, in the original study, we conducted adaptive sliding window inference using swi() defined in utils.py.
-Over 200 different crops were passed through the final trained network, resulting outputs were averaged, and that final result was saved to be used in evaluation.
-If you will be using a network ensemble, please ensure predictions are averaged before final outputs tensor is passed to CalcEvaluationMetric. (ie. you'd have to load in all networks to ensure test_step() can evaluate each in sequential order).
+(If you would like more details on how we did this for the original study, please reach out.)
 4. If your template uses modules like nn-UNET as your base, **please ensure you build an api that enables evaluation using pytorch-lightning.**
-5. **Ensure that order of classes used during training MATCHES THE ORDER GIVEN IN the ROIS list outlined in utils.py.**
+5. **Please ensure that the order of classes used during training MATCHES THE ORDER GIVEN IN the ROIS list provided in utils.py.**
-6. Be sure to have fun as you develop your networks! :)
+6. While developing your networks, make sure to explore and enjoy.
+Happy networking!

 #### IMPORTANT NOTE

 Your network should be trained end-to-end and be able to export all 34 ROI classes simultaneously, to mimic requirement(s) of clinical environments.
-Models that combine predictions from individual networks will be disqualified from the competition.
 Any questions can be sent to the challenge administrators via the participant slack channel!

 ### Base Tutorials running pre-packaged models coming soon...
 ### Inference Tutorial Using Colab Pro GPUs coming soon...